kirilligum/blogcierge-history-adaptive-blogpost/src/content/blog/tackling-textile-trash-how-nyc-is-fighting-back-with-recycling-and-reuse.md

 familiar_concepts:
   - "Basic understanding of textile waste and its environmental impact."
   - "General awareness of New York City's waste management."
-  - "The concept of fast fashion and its contribution to waste (from previous post)."
+  - "The concept of fast fashion and its contribution to waste."
 new_concepts:
   - "DSNY textile drop-off sites [2], past curbside collection pilots [1], and legal requirements for businesses regarding textile waste.[2]"
   - "The role and examples of community-based recycling and reuse efforts (e.g., GrowNYC Greenmarkets [3], Fabscrap [4], Sustainable Fashion Community Center [5])."